 WKO LOW KICK RULES

-None title bouts are three rounds in duration, with each round lasting 1 minutes, 1.5 minute or 2 minutes.
+None title bouts are three rounds in duration, with each round lasting 2 minutes 0r 3 minutes.

 Title bouts shall be: